laurenhamel/batch-emailer/README.md

 ]
 ```

-**An array of objects can be used to send to multiple email addresses at once:**
+**Or an array of objects can be used to specify more than one email recipient:**
 ```json
 [
   {